 Against these constraints, social media platforms should be a promising channel for supranational public communication.
 With a view to the external constraints that supranational institutions face, social media are attractive as they allow citizens to engage with content beyond national boundaries (Bossetta et al., 2017).
 Social media furthermore imbue users with a degree of gatekeeping power (Wallace, 2018).
 The decentralized structure of these platforms, where users themselves can choose which messages will be allowed and amplified in the information environment, gives supranational EU actors some freedom to determine which issues to inject and how to best generate engagement.
 This allows them to circumvent traditional media selection logics to some extent, to generate attention on their preferred topics, and to reach out to European citizens more directly.
-Moreover,
+Moreover, social media platform, specifically Twitter, can act as a double-barrelled gun for reaching out to citizenry by attracting journalistic attention to supranational actors’ communication to some extent.
+The recent research shows that tweets from political actors, especially highly engaged tweets, tend to be picked up by journalists and incorporated into the news articles(Cage et al. 2020; Oschatz et al. 2021).
+Thus, social media platforms can afford the supranational actors to communicate with the citizenry both directly on the platform and via the traditional media channels.

 With a view to the internal constraints, social media are attractive to supranational communication as well.
-The platforms usually reward clear and concise messaging.
+The platforms usually reward clear and concise messaging which are arguably less resource intensive to create.
 In addition, they offer multimedia features such as pictures, videos, or symbols that may also be beneficial for accessible and engaging communication.
-And importantly, social media offer comparatively cost-efficient communication tools.
-It takes mere minutes to set up an account and they are rather easy to maintain, thus also limiting internal gatekeeping.
+And importantly, social media offer comparatively cost-efficient communication channels.
+It takes mere minutes to set up an account and they are rather easy to maintain, thus potentially mitigating the effect of internal competition over limited resources.
 Lastly, social media provide a low-hurdle and continuous information source for the users.
-Unlike static webpages of web 2.0, social media do not require the user to consciously search for information about supranational activity in the EU.
-Users may encounter EU messages in their timelines or could simply follow social media accounts by one click if they deem them interesting.
+Unlike official webpages, social media do not require the user to consciously search for information about supranational activity in the EU.
+Users may encounter EU messages in their timelines from their connections on social media or could simply follow social media accounts themselves by one click if they deem them interesting.